ceph/ceph/doc/rados/operations/user-management.rst

 Keyring Management
 ==================

-When you access Ceph via a Ceph client, Ceph will look for a local keyring.
-Ceph populates the ``keyring`` setting with the following four keyring names by default so you don't have to set them in your Ceph configuration file unless you want to override the defaults (not recommended):
+When you access Ceph via a Ceph client, the Ceph client will look for a local keyring.
+Ceph presets the ``keyring`` setting with the following four keyring names by default so you don't have to set them in your Ceph configuration file unless you want to override the defaults (not recommended):

 - ``/etc/ceph/$cluster.$name.keyring``
 - ``/etc/ceph/$cluster.keyring``